freest-lang/freest-lang.github.io/getting started/linear-channels.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-title: Channels and session types
+title: Linear channels and session types
 layout: default
 nav_order: 4
 parent: Getting started
 ---

-# Channels and session types
+# Linear channels and session types
 {: .no_toc }

 <!-- TODO -->